 • Training Load.
 The main focus of a taper is to reduce the training load.
 This can be done by either decreasing your current volume and/or intensity.
 But you will see below that one may be better than the other.

 • Volume.
-During the taper, volume is the element to decrease to roughly 50% of your current volume significantly.
-Doing so frees up time to implement recovery habits such as nutrition, sleep, and others.
+During the taper, volume is the part of training that you will notice a change in first.
+You should aim to roughly decrease it by about 50%.
+Doing so frees up time for recovery habits such as nutrition, sleep, and others.

 How Long Should A Taper Last?